Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 CONCLUS <file path>
 ```

-#### 3.4.13 DRVROP: the driver operations tool
+#### 3.4.13.
+DRVROP: the driver operations tool

-This tool allows to install and uninstall drivers in RAM.
+This tool allows installing and uninstalling drivers in RAM.
 To install a driver:

 ```
 DRVROP i <file> [/s] [/m] [/d <data>[,<data>...]]
 ```

-- `/s` is thesilent mode flag, it skips the printing of initialization messages coming from the driver.
+- `/s` is the silent mode flag, it skips the printing of initialization messages coming from the driver.
 - `/m` will automatically map the first available drive to the first available partition on the first available device controlled by the driver, but only if there's at least one unused drive available in the system and the driver provides at least one device with at least one valid partition (or has no partitions, e.g. a floppy disk).
-- `/d` allows to pass initialization data bytes to the driver, comma separated, and with `#` allowed as a hexadecimal prefix (e.g. `/d 1,2,#8F`).
-Each driver must document the meaning of the initialization it accepts, if any.
+- `/d` allows passing initialization data bytes to the driver, comma separated, and with `#` allowed as a hexadecimal prefix (e.g. `/d 1,2,#8F`).
+Each driver must document the meaning of the initialization data it accepts, if any.
 The maximum length of initialization data is 255 bytes.

 To uninstall a driver already installed in RAM: